MicrosoftDocs/windows-dev-docs/hub/powertoys/dsc-configure.md

 | ActionKeyword | String | Configure the action keyword of the plugin |
 | WeightBoost | Int | The weight modifier to help in ordering the results for this plugin |

+> [NOTE]
-Note: Configuring additional properties of plugins is not yet supported through DSC.
+> Configuring additional properties of plugins is not yet supported through DSC.

 ### PowerOcr